Liverpool Women's Suffrage Society: Liverpool Women's Citizen Association

-In 1911, sensing they were close to achieving suffrage, Rathbone & Stewart-Brown created Municipal Women's Association as a branch of the society; its aim was to increase awareness of the vote for women, encourage discussion amongst potential women voters and teaching women what to do when they had the vote.
+In 1911, sensing they were close to achieving suffrage, Rathbone and Stewart-Brown created the Municipal Women's Association as a branch of the society; its aim was to increase awareness of the vote for women, encourage discussion amongst potential women voters and teaching women what to do when they had the vote.
 In 1912, the Liverpool Women Suffrage Society disagreed with the route that the National Union Women's Suffrage Societies was taking, with its Election Fighting Fund, and instead merged with the Municipal Women's Association to become the Liverpool Women's Citizen's Association.
 The outbreak of World War I changed the focus of groups to help with the national emergency and in 1919 the groups merged.
 By 1921 they had 12 branches.